digipres/publications/ipres/ipres-2023/papers/procuring-it-systems-thinking-about-digital-preservation-from-th.md

   an EDRMS, DAMS, or GIS) that may ultimately contain at least some records or digital content that needs to be retained beyond the life of the system.
 creators:
-- Popham, Michael
+- Michael Popham
-- Mitcham, Jenny
+- Jenny Mitcham
-- Wheatley, Paul
+- Paul Wheatley
 date: null
 document_url: https://www.ideals.illinois.edu/items/128269/bitstreams/428903/data.pdf
 grand_parent: iPRES